dennisbirch/dbbbuilder-swift/README.md

 __Sparse object population:__ Some of the object retrieval methods have an optional _sparsePopulation_ argument which defaults to False.
 If you pass in True for this value, you will get back objects which only have their _id_, _createdTime_, and _modifiedTime_ values populated.
 This would allow you to then fetch objects with only required properties populated (see _Explicit object population_ below), based on their ID number.

 __Explicit object population:__ Some of the object retrieval methods let you specify what properties should be populated with a [DBBQueryOptions](#dbbqueryoptions) instance.
 This is a less severe form of sparse population that can still improve performance for complex objects.
 You could benefit from this approach when you need to fetch many objects, but only need to display basic information to the user in a view.

+#### Database Migration

+The DBBManager class offers a couple of methods you can use to determine and set a version for the SQLite database managed by the DBBManager to help with database migration.
+While DBBBuilder automatically checks and updates tables to conform to their corresponding DBBTableObject specifications, it does not delete existing columns or populate new columns with data.
+If a schema is being updated sufficiently that you need to perform such changes when you update object definitions, you'll need to perform these steps manually.
+Using the methods below, you might want to add a version check routine that follows a pattern such as:

+* After database setup is complete, check the current database version
+* If it equals a defined value, exit your checking routine
+* If it needs to be updated with any table population or column deletion, call out to an update method that performs those tasks
+* In the update method, set the current database version to the newly defined value

+`public func hasLatestDBVersion(currentVersion: Double) -> (hasLatest: Bool, version: Double)`

+A helper method for checking a version number (which you must assign) for determining whether a database migration is required.

+_currentVersion_: A Double value representing the version you want to check against.

+_Returns_: A (Bool, Double) tuple with values for whether or not the current database version is equal to or greater than the currentVersion value passed in, and the version the database is set to.

+` public func setCurrentDBVersion(_ version: Double)`

+A helper method for setting a version number for the database, which can be useful for determining the need for database migrations in conjunction with the `hasLatestDB` function.
+If the database already has a version number equal to or higher than the value passed in, it does NOT set the value passed in.

+_currentVersion_: A Double value to set the database version to.

 #### Helpers <a name="helpers"> </a>